themanyone/firstpage/README.md

 cache:         https://raw.githubusercontent.com/themanyone/firstpage/master/README.md
 expires:       24
 title:         README
-description:   SEO, content management, and blogging using conventional files.
+description:   A PHP Menu generator and content manager for files.

 # FirstPage

-SEO, content management, and blogging using conventional files.
+A PHP Menu generator and content manager for files.
 Drop files onto the server and FirstPage takes care of the rest!

 Brought to you by [The Nerd Show](//thenerdshow.com/)